Fenner Moeran QC

 +44 (0)20 7306 email@example.com

-Earlier editions have said “He is hard-working and creative, realistic about his workload and he gets really excited about cases.
-He is a joy to work with.”
-Described as “an impressive litigator, whose experience spans freezing orders, asset tracing, shareholder disputes and professional negligence claims”and “a junior with first-class chancery knowledge who really makes a difference” he is an “alert performer in court”, who is “clever, sensible and approachable” and a “fount of knowledge when it comes to obscure legal points, and also has the ability to quickly identify the right issues.”
-Clients like working with him because he is “great at cross-examination and has a sound grasp of mathematical concepts“.
+Earlier editions have described him as “an impressive litigator, whose experience spans freezing orders, asset tracing, shareholder disputes and professional negligence claims” and “a junior with first-class chancery knowledge who really makes a difference” he is an “alert performer in court”, who is “clever, sensible and approachable” and a “fount of knowledge when it comes to obscure legal points, and also has the ability to quickly identify the right issues.”
+Clients like working with him because he is “great at cross-examination and has a sound grasp of mathematical concepts”.

 - Re Bovey Cranbrook RBS EWHC 4346 (Ch): Inherent jurisdiction of the Court, freezing injunctions and cross-undertakings by public bodies and office holders.